Pelvic Floor Weakness

-Pelvic floor weakness is the loosening and stretching of the supporting apparatus of the pelvic organs, particularly the female pelvis.
+Pelvic floor weakness is the loosening and stretching of the supporting apparatus of the pelvic organs, particularly the female pelvic organs.

 - Pain in the abdomen